Hometown: Oakland, California

 Who are you?

 I am HSC’s Senior National Program Director.
-I develop, track and support national and state policies related to school food, physical activity, school health services and environmental health.
+I work on national and state policies related to school food, physical activity, school health services and environmental health.
 I love being able to work on so many different issues and learn about all the different ways schools can help support student health and wellness.
-A big part of this work is collaborating with our partner organizations—like the National Education Association and National Association of School Nurses—across the country to support these policies.
-Our partners are fantastic and it’s wonderful to be able to support one another’s work.
+A big part of my job is working with states and partner organizations across the country to support this work.

 What makes your job great?